leoivars/bot/README_log.md

 This file contains changes made over time in reverse order.

+## Actual Goal

+Write documentation for run the bot.

-## Nowadays
+## 03/26/2022

-checking variables_globales.py
+Rename auto_compra_vende.py to bot_main.py.
+The new name is more suitable for this script.

 ## 03/25/2022

 First cleaning for variables_globales.py par.json and:
-- unified par.json and config.json into config.jons, now there are only one config file.
+- unified par.json and config.json into config.json, now there are only one config file.
 - deleted ununsed varibles

 ## 03/25/2022